Language Consortium Program

-Students currently enrolled in an undergraduate degree program at one of Rhode Island’s private institutions of higher education (Bryant University, Brown University, Johnson and Wales University, New England Institute of Technology, Providence College, Rhode Island School of Design, Roger Williams University, and Salve Regina University) are eligible to enroll in language courses (space permitting) at any of the consortium schools in those courses which are not offered at the home institution.
+This initiative allows students currently enrolled in an undergraduate degree program at one of Rhode Island’s private institutions of higher education to enroll in language courses (space permitting) at any of the participating consortium schools in those courses which are not offered at their home institution.

 Each course carries semester credit hours identified by the individual institution offering the course.